 Pension Sharing Order

-A pension sharing order (PSO) from a court, states how much of a pension the ex-spouse or partner is entitled to receive.
+A Pension Sharing Order (PSO) from a court, states how much of a pension the ex-spouse or partner is entitled to receive.

 What’s a Pension Sharing Order?

-As part of the financial settlement in a divorce, a court may order your former partner to split their pension with you in a process called ‘pension sharing (PSO)‘.
+As part of the financial settlement in a divorce, a court may order your former partner to split their pension with you in a process called ‘Pension Sharing (PSO)‘.
 If this happens you’re entitled to take a share of their pension straight away and may be able to join their pension scheme or move it into a pension of your own.
 Not all pension providers will accept a transfer of this nature, so you’ll need to speak to the company you wish to transfer to before taking any action.

 How does a Pension Sharing Order work?

 A Pension Sharing Order’s a court order that allows couples to divide their pension funds upon divorce.
 The court has the power to divide both defined benefit and defined contribution pensions, but not your State Pension benefits.
-It’s important to note that the Pension Sharing Order isn’t a substitute for a clean financial break between the parties.

 How long after a divorce can you request a Pension Sharing Order?